-I made a snarky tweet a few months back about how most of the short films I watch can essentially be boiled down to “phones are bad.”
+I made a snarky tweet awhile ago about how most of the short films I watch can essentially be boiled down to “phones are bad.”
 And, while my snide commentary was certainly dismissive, I think that it gets to a larger point: society is screen obsessed and a lot of filmmakers are trying to find ways to say something about it via cinema.

 It seems somewhat counterintuitive (and a bit duplicitous) for a manufacturer of computers and tablets—HP—to make a brand film about the danger of being addicted to screens.
 And, in general, I tend to roll my eyes at the idea of “woke” brands admonishing us of our societal problems while simultaneously being enablers of them.
 Yet, Wake Up, won me over…